vertahost/cpanel-firewalld-plugin/README.md

 Please note there are no warranties expressed or implied.
 You can break things using or installing this plugin.
 This plugin has been tested with the latest WHM Version, 130.0.7.
-The manager panel is generally self explanatory, If further documentation is needed, please open an issue and we will review further.
+The manager panel is generally self explanatory, If further documentation is needed, please open an issue and I will review further.

 Also, the panel is slightly slow, After clicking a button, give things a minute to fully respond and then update.
 Things need to go through PHP > Shell bash wrapper, making things slightly slower in response.